robertomanfreda/robertomanfreda/README.md

 - 🔭 I’m currently working on different open-source projects.
 - 🌱 I’m currently learning Python and GoLang.
 - 📫 How to reach me: robertomanfreda1994@gmail.com || robertomanfreda@protonmail.com

+I always try to write innovative software, so if we want to collaborate we do something special.
+Out of the core.
+If you like my projects and want to support me you can do it from [here](https://www.paypal.me/robertomanfreda).

+Greetins,
+and happy coding.